Trauma Service

 Jan 1995 First interdepartmental meeting on Trauma Organization and Service

-Sep 1996 First Dept. of A&E and Surgery joint trauma audit meeting
+Sep 1996 First joint trauma audit meeting of Departments of A&E and Surgery

 Hong Kong Surgical Forum – Trauma Care